Pearl Harbor preserves the bookends of World War II‘s Pacific Theater.

-The Mighty Mo fought during the WWII Battles of Iwo Jima and Okinawa and shelled the Japanese islands of Hokkaidō and Honshū.
-She was decommissioned after fighting in the Korean War, then reactivated and modernized in 1984, and she fought during the 1991 Gulf War.
-The Missouri was decommissioned a final time on March 31, 1992, having earned 11 battle stars for wartime service.
+The Missouri was decommissioned after fighting in the Korean War, then reactivated and modernized in 1984, and she fought during the 1991 Gulf War.
+She was decommissioned a final time on March 31, 1992, having earned 11 battle stars for wartime service.

 Her arms include Harpoon anti-ship missiles, Tomahawk cruise missiles, and anti-aircraft guns: